warlockM/CSSI-Coursrera-2020/Version Control/GIT.md

 >`git log` use this command to see the

->`git reset --hard 0ascd8098` where **"0ascd8098"** is the substring of commit hash of you commit that want to revert back to
+>`git reset --hard 0ascd8098` where **"0ascd8098"** is the substring of commit hash of you commit that want to revert back to.g

 Difference between `GIT` and `GitHub`
 -----------------------------------